Jubbah (Muslim garment): Description

 The jubbah is at least partially open at the front and has wide sleeves that do not quite reach the wrists, from which the sleeves of the undergarment protrude.
 Sometimes the garment is fastened at the top with a button, but is worn without a belt.
 It reaches down to the ankles.
 Fabrics may range from wool in colder climates to lighter fabrics in warmer regions.

-According to the study Arab Dress.
-A Short History.
-From the Dawn of Islam to Modern Times, it was imported into other areas of the Middle East and North Africa during the time of the founder of Islam, the Prophet Muhammad, from Syria and possibly other regions of the Byzantine Empire.
+According to the study Arab Dress: A Short History from the Dawn of Islam to Modern Times, it was imported into other areas of the Middle East and North Africa during the time of the founder of Islam, the Prophet Muhammad, from Syria and possibly other regions of the Byzantine Empire.

 In Tunisia

-Tunisian men wearing a jebba and a chechia hat.
+Tunisian men wearing jebbas and chechia hats.

 The Tunisian jebba is a variant of the Maghrebi djellaba.
 Made of wool, but also silk or linen, this garment covers the entire body without covering the forearms or calves.
 It can be worn with a waistcoat (farmla, badia or sadria), a jacket (mentan), baggy trousers (sarouel) tied at the waist with a silk belt, a pair of balghas and a chechia.
 It can also be covered with a burnous when worn outdoors.

 The jebba is characterised by its distinctive Andalusian features, dating back to the arrival of Moorish refugees in Tunisia, and the fact that it is made from different fabrics and embellished with embroidery.
 Worn particularly during religious and official celebrations, wedding ceremonies and circumcisions, it remains the main garment worn by officials and imams in Tunisia.

 In Sufi context

 The jubbah often symbolizes renunciation of worldly attachments or initiation into a spiritual path.
-This is why the quote attributed to the Sufi mystic Al-Hallaj “There is nothing under the jubbah except God” appears in mystical literature.
+This is why the quote attributed to the Sufi mystic Al-Hallaj "There is nothing under the jubbah except God" appears in mystical literature.